The dynamics of holomorphic correspondences of P^1: invariant measures and the normality set: More definitions and statement of results

 The situation is {\em very different} when $d_0(F)\geq d_1(F)$.
 To repeat: we should not expect asymptotic equidistribution of preimages in general, even when $d_0(F), d_1(F)\geq 2$, as the holomorphic correspondence $F$ whose graph is the $\pro\times\pro-$completion of the zero set of the rational function $g(z_1,z_2)=z_2^2-(1/z_1^2)$ illustrates.
 We require some dynamically meaningful condition for things to work.
 It is this need that motivates the next few definitions.
 Let $X$ be a compact Hausdorff space and let $f\subset X\times X$ be a relation of $X$ to itself such that $\pi_1(f)=X$.
 For any set $S\subset X$, we write

 We define the $n$th iterated relation by

-where the composition operation $\star$ is as understood from \eqref{E:classic} above.
+where the composition operation $\star$ is as given by \eqref{E:classic} above.
 It is useful to have a notion of omega limit sets in the context of iterating a relation analogous to the case of maps.
 This definition is provided by McGehee in \cite[Section 5]{mcgehee:acrcHs92}.
 Following McGehee, for a subset $S\subset X$, let us write

 (with the understanding that $f^{(0)}$ is the diagonal in $X\times X$).
 The {\em omega limit set of $S$ under $f$}, denoted by $\omega(S;f)$, is the set

 We say that a set $\mathcal{A}\subset X$ is an {\em attractor} for $f$ if $\mathcal{A}\neq X$ and there exists a set $U$ such that $\mathcal{A}\subset U^\circ$ and such that $\omega(U;f)=\mathcal{A}$.